Egidio Arévalo: Club career

 Nicknamed El Cacha and occasionally referred to as El pequeño gigante, is a product of the Paysandú Bella Vista youth team.
 Arévalo has played for Paysandú Bella Vista, Bella Vista (Montevideo), Peñarol, Monterrey, Danubio, San Luis, Botafogo and Club Tijuana.

 On July 23, 2012, after weeks of speculation, it was announced he had signed a three-year contract with Serie A club Palermo.
 On August 9, 2013 Arévalo was loaned to Chicago Fire for the remainder of the 2013 MLS season.
 On August 14, 2013 Chicago Fire announced they signed Arévalo Ríos outright.
 He was not retained following the season.

 In December 2013, Arévalo was reportedly bought by Mexican outfit Tigres UANL, and was loaned to Monarcas Morelia for six months.
 In April 2014 it was revealed that Tijuana still owned the Arévalo's rights when Tigres stated they were in negotiations with Tijuana to acquire the player, the following month it was announced that Tigres signed Arévalo.
 Two days after his participation with the Uruguay national team on the 2014 FIFA World Cup ended, he started training immediately with Tigres, what coach Ricardo Ferretti praised and said that Arévalo is "not an idol, but an example of what a player must be".
 On July 9, 2014, Arévalo made his official debut with Tigres against former team Monarcas Morelia for the 2014 Supercopa MX.
-Arévalo was a key player in the UANL squad that achieved the finals of the 2015 Copa Libertadores.
+Arévalo was a key player in the Tigres UANL squad that achieved the finals of the 2015 Copa Libertadores.
 Also, he was part of the team that won the Apertura 2015 season championship.
 In December 2015, after the Apertura 2015 championship with Tigres, it was announced that Arévalo would be joining Atlas on loan for 6 months without a buying option.
 In mid-2016, he was transferred to Chiapas.
 In December 2016, he transferred again, to Veracruz.